marcopaglio/BookingApp/README.md

 - `-Pdocker` dockerizes the application.
 The Docker image created is named `booking-app` and it is checked with both MongoDB and PostgreSQL.

-  > :alarm_clock: **N.B**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
+  > :pencil: **Note**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Build from Eclipse